Guz Khan: Breakthrough

 Khan uploaded his first video to Facebook in 2014; in June of that year, he first performed on stage, opening for Aamer Rahman at Birmingham Repertory Theatre.
 His second time on stage was at a comedy evening at the Library of Birmingham BBC Asian Network organised for Comic Relief, with Citizen Khan.
 Khan performed under the stage name "Guzzy Bear".

-In June 2015, whilst performing as his character Mobeen, a Muslim living in Small Heath, Khan made a video expressing mock outrage at the lead character in the film Jurassic World shouting the line "the Pachys are out of containment" (an abbreviation of pachycephalosaurus), observing it to be a homophone of Paki, a racial slur for people of Pakistani descent.
-In the video, Khan recounts a recent trip he and his friend took to the cinema to watch the film, describing some awkward incidents in the cinema whilst watching the film and raising the point that the phrase could sound exceptionally racist to the untrained ear.
+In June 2015, whilst performing as his character Mobeen, a Muslim living in Small Heath, Khan made a video called "Pakisaurus", expressing mock outrage at the lead character in the film Jurassic World shouting the line "the Pachys are out of containment" (an abbreviation of Pachycephalosaurus), observing it to be a homophone of Paki, a racial slur for people of South Asian descent.
+During the video, Khan also discovers Pakisaurus is the name of a real dinosaur from Pakistan.
 In six days, the video was watched over 340,000 times on YouTube, and it has also received over 700,000 views on Facebook.
-Khan's hashtag on Twitter, #BoycottJurassicWorld gained attention, and viewers also took to Twitter to voice their shock at the use of the derogatory term.
-After the Birmingham Mail publicised the story, Khan was interviewed by radio stations in the United States and Indonesia.
+Khan's hashtag on Twitter, #BoycottJurassicWorld gained attention, After the Birmingham Mail publicised the story, Khan was interviewed by radio stations in the United States and Indonesia.

 Stand-up comedy

 In December 2015, Khan performed at BBC Asian Network's Big Comedy Night in Birmingham, a special comedy night celebrating 50 years of Asian programmes on the BBC.

 He has also performed on the BBC2 stand-up show Live at the Apollo, in an episode aired on 31 December 2017, hosted by the comedian Henning Wehn.

+Critics have celebrated Khan for his distinctive on-stage style, described as "his fusion of British-urban-Islamic clothing and personal accessories."